COGS18/COGS18.github.io/assets/intro/syllabus.md

 Late assignments will be accepted at 75\% credit for the first three days after the due date (This includes weekends, so if an assignment is due on Thursday at 11:59 PM, late assignments will be accepted until Sunday at 11:59 PM).
 Once the late deadline passes, assignments will be graded, feedback will be made available on datahub, and assignments will no longer be able to be submitted for credit.

 You *are* permitted to work with classmates on assignments; however, you are personally responsible for understanding everything you turn in.
 While you may ask one another about assignments, you may not copy directly from a classmate.
 And, you may not post full assignments nor any part of any assignment on the Internet (i.e. Chegg or related site).
+Evidence of cheating on an assignment will result (at minimum) in loss of a full letter grade in the course.

 ### Exams